 Florida Behavioral Health Association visits WARM Program at Vince Carter Sanctuary in Bunnell, Florida: (Pictured L-R) Exec.
 Advisor Mark Fontaine, FBHA; CEO Ivan Cosimi, SMA; VP Alicia Vincent, Flagler County Services; COO Rhonda Harvey, SMA; Pres.
 Melanie Brown-Woofter, FBHA

-All residents are housed in apartment units that ensure that they have a level of independence and private alone time to spend with their babies or toddlers.
+All residents are housed in rooms either with a roommate or mothers with their children in a room to allow for private alone time to spend with their babies or toddlers.
 The aim of the initiative is to empower these women and enable them to reintegrate back into society as fully functioning adults.
 To this effect, the team at the treatment center provides every client with individualized plans to better address their specific needs.

 Accommodation and Food

-The residential facilities at Project WARM are capable of housing a maximum of 16 residents at a time.
-While 10 of these beds are provided in a dormitory style setting while the remaining 6 are set up in private units.
-All the bedrooms come furnished with basic furniture including twin-sized beds and storage space in the form of cupboards.
-The residential quarters are also equipped with common rooms for residents to socialize.
+The residential facilities at WARM @ VCS are capable of housing a maximum of 70 residents at a time.
+All the bedrooms come furnished with basic furniture including twin-sized beds, cribs and toddler beds as needed, in room bathroom and storage space in the form of a closet.
+The residential quarters are also equipped with common rooms for residents to socialize, computer room, mediation room and baby spas for bathing/diapering children.

 Treatment Options at Project WARM